Ivo-Donchev/vim-react-goto-definition/README.md

 `<leader>D` in normal mode while cursor is on the `class/function`

-NOTE: It searches for functions/classes in `src/` directory in files with `.js` extension
+NOTE: It searches for functions/classes in `src/` directory in files with `.js` and `.jsx` extensions